yz-tsl/r-squared/operator-overloading.md

 1. In Java/Scala, we can define static `interface`/`trait`.
 Why can't they be dynamic?
+Python implements duck-typing, which is handy but it is error-prone.